MicrosoftDocs/ai-builder/ai-builder-docs/predict-action-pwr-automate.md

 ## Use a dynamic model id (advanced usage)
 For some complex use cases, you may need to pass a model id dynamically to the predict action.
-For example if you want to process different type of invoices using multiple models, you may want to choose automatically a model depending on the type of invoice.
+For example, if you want to process different type of invoices using multiple models, you may want to choose automatically a model depending on the type of invoice.

-In this section, we'll go though some examples to help you understand how  to configure the AI Builder predict action for this specifc purpose.
+In this section, we'll explain you how to configure the AI Builder predict action for this specifc purpose depending on the model type.

 1. Sign in to [Power Automate](https://flow.microsoft.com/), select the **My flows** tab, and then select **New > +Instant-from blank**.

 1. Name your flow, select **Manually trigger a flow** under **Choose how to trigger this flow**, and then select **Create**.

 1. Select **+ New step** and search for **Initialize variable**.
 Enter **Model id** as name, **String** as type, and the actual model id as value.
 The model id can be found on the detail page of the model in Power Apps / AI Builder URL: *make.powerapps.com/environment/[environment id]/aibuilder/models/**[model id]***

 1. Select **+ New step**, search for **Predict** in the Search for filters and then select **Predict from AI Builder**.
 Select **Enter custom value** and enter **Model id** form previous step.

 The **Infer request** field value depends on the model type.